Gaza's Rafah crossing reopens, allowing limited travel as Palestinians claim delays and mistreatment

 Palestinians who returned to Gaza in the first few days of the crossing's operation described hours of delays and invasive searches by Israeli authorities and Abu Shabab.
 A European Union mission and Palestinian officials run the border crossing, and Israel has its screening facility some distance away.

 The crossing was reopened on Feb.
-2 as part of a fragile ceasefire deal that stopped the war between Israel and Hamas.
+2 as part of a fragile ceasefire deal to halt the Israel-Hamas war.

 The Rafah crossing, an essential lifeline for Palestinians in Gaza, was the only one in the Palestinian territory not controlled by Israel before the war.
 Israel seized the Palestinian side of Rafah in May 2024, though traffic through the crossing was heavily restricted even before that.